 PISCATAWAY, N.J.
-(December 4, 2013) – After completing one of its most successful campaigns in recent history last year, the Rutgers volleyball team battled through an injury-ridden season to conclude 2013 with several notable accomplishments, despite a 5-27 record.
+(December 4, 2013) – After completing one of its most successful campaigns in recent history last year, the Rutgers volleyball team battled through an injury-ridden season to conclude 2013 with several notable accomplishments.

 Rutgers picked up four wins in a challenging nonconference schedule, with 13 of its first 14 matches occurring on the road.
 The Scarlet Knights opened the season at the Indiana Invitational hosted by future Big Ten foe Indiana, where they picked up wins over Kent State and Robert Morris, while also falling to the Hoosiers in a competitive three-set match.
 RU also participated in the Delaware Volleyball Invitational, as well as the Candlewood Suites Invitational and Pitt Panther Invitational, both hosted by former BIG EAST rivals, Syracuse and Pitt.

 Several Scarlet Knights picked up all-tournament honors through the four competitions, as freshman outside hitter Micaela Anderson (La Cañada, Calif.) and sophomore defensive specialist Ali Schroeter (Bakersfield, Calif.) received Indiana Invitational All-Tournament accolades.
 Schroeter went on to receive her second honor of the season at the Pitt Panther Invitational, while second-year outside Alex Lassa (Eagle, Colo.) was named to the all-tournament teams at the Candlewood Suites Invitational and the Delaware Volleyball Invitational.